andreypopov/node-red-contrib-wirenboard/README.md

 # node-red-contrib-wirenboard
-Node-Red Nodes for WirenBoard connectivity.
+Node-Red Nodes for Wiren Board connectivity.

 Available nodes are:
 * wb-input: A node to subscribe to wirenboard mqtt topics